mui/material-ui/docs/pages/blog/making-customizable-components.md

 That works well enough for a simple UI element, but what happens when the component in question has many more moving parts?

-That works well enough for a simple UI element, but what happens when the component in question has many more moving parts?

 ### It’s never that simple

-Let’s play with a slightly more complex component: the [`DataGrid`](link to data grid docs).
+Let’s play with a slightly more complex component: the [`DataGrid`](https://mui.com/x/react-data-grid/).
 This component allows you to manage data by applying sorting, filtering, editing, exporting, and many other -INGs.

 Consider the following feature request: And together we will try to answer an open issue I get.